rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 **Oversight structures** establish review processes for high-stakes agent applications.

-**Incident procedures** define how to handle problems when they occur—who needs to be notified, how to investigate, how to remediate harm, and how to prevent recurrence.
+**Incident procedures** define how to handle problems when they occur-who needs to be notified, how to investigate, how to remediate harm, and how to prevent recurrence.

 ---